Elektrobit/crinit/README.md

 # or, with same effect: DEPENDS = dep_grp_server:wait
 ```

-Semantically, this would mean `local_http_client` only cares about the server stuff being set up and running.
+Semantically, this would mean `local_http_client` only cares about the server, as a singular entity, being set up and running.
 This could
 also be delivered by a third party with only the interface knowledge "You need to wait for the `server` dependency".
 How
 to provide this dependency, with which tasks, and in what order is then up to the system integrator who maintains
 `dep_grp_server`.